Bryce-Soghigian/react-planetary/README.md

 	- Can pass props to all of the planets (orbital_controls=bool, size=num etc etc)

 - v1.2 (future)
-	- Can import all planets into the same canvas and adjust their postions
+	- Can import all planets into the same canvas and adjust their positions